pizzajsdev/preact-ssr-fastify-vite/README.md

 The `builder.buildApp` hook (available in Vite 7) coordinates building both environments together.
 In dev, `dev-server.mjs` calls
 `createServer({ server: { middlewareMode: true }, appType: 'custom', environments: { ssr: {} } })` to spin up a Vite dev server.
-Fastify is created and `@fastify/middie` enables `.use()` so that the Vite middlewares can be mounted【327211239283514†L200-L305】.
+Fastify is created and `@fastify/middie` enables `.use()` so that the Vite middlewares can be mounted.
 A catch‑all route imports the SSR entry through `ssrEnv.runner.import`, calls the exported `renderRequest` with the request details and streams the HTML back.

 In production, `server/prod-server.mjs` imports the compiled SSR handler from `dist/ssr/entry-server.js` and serves the client assets from `dist/client` via `@fastify/static`.
 This separation mirrors the dev environment but without the HMR